 As the Science Program launched in 2002, the Gordon and Betty Moore Foundation made a long-term commitment of $300M to the California Institute of Technology, of which Gordon Moore is an alumnus and a Chairman Emeritus of the Board of Trustees.
 The goal was “to support the institution to advance its position at the forefront of higher education, technological development, and scientific research.”
 It enabled work in the life and physical sciences, and in cross-cutting areas, by funding as examples, the creation and operation of research centers, specific research projects, and major equipment acquisition.
 Projects supported through this commitment span a breadth of disciplines, including cosmology, physical sciences, chemistry, earth and planetary sciences, structural biology, and neuroscience.
 The foundation’s commitment to Caltech, one of the most sizable donations to an institution of higher learning, has enabled breakthrough research that is advancing science in a number of different fields.

-The following are a few examples of what is happening at Caltech as a result of our support:
+The following are a few examples of projects at Caltech that have been supported by our commitment:

 Institute of Quantum Information and Matter

 Scientists are coming together from diverse academic fields to explore new frontiers in Quantum Information Science, which unites quantum physics and information science.
 Quantum physics has provided the scientific foundation for creating items from transistors to lasers, and in concert with information science, has resulted in modern computers and smart phones.
-At the IQIM, faculty, postdoctoral scholars and graduate students from across disciplines are collaborating to create phenomena that have not heretofore existed in nature and to extend the boundaries of knowledge.
+At the Institute of Quantum Information and Matter, faculty, postdoctoral scholars and graduate students from across disciplines are collaborating to create phenomena that have not heretofore existed in nature and to extend the boundaries of knowledge.